chocolatey/choco-wiki/CentralManagement/CentralManagementSetupClient.md

 ___
 ## Setup
 ### Step 1: Install Chocolatey Agent
 First you need Chocolatey Agent installed.
-As there may be some steps involved with the install of the agent, please see [[Chocolatey Agent Setup|FeaturesAgentService]].
+As there may be some steps involved with the install of the agent, please see [[Chocolatey Agent Setup|FeaturesAgentService#setup]].

 ___
 ### Step 2: Update Configuration